textileio/community/docs/buckets/index.md

 #### Organization Buckets

-Any buckets you create using the `--org` flag will also be shared with Org members.
+Any buckets you create using the `HUB_ORG` setting will also be shared with Org members.
 Here are the steps to create an Org, create a new Bucket in the Org, and invite a collaborator to the Org:

 ##### Create a new Org